LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: CORR_CORE_DN

 ``CORR_CORE_DN``    type: ``real*8 array of size (0:NS-1)``    default: ``1.0``
     Pressure correction speed-up parameter α\_a, acting on the density contribution from species a.
+Will apply in the core region, except for the nrings outer surfaces.
+See nrings\_for\_no\_speedup\_averaging for details.
     See Pressure\_correction\_speed-up.pdf in $SOLPSTOP/doc for a full description.
 Should be roughly equal to corr\_core\_dt below.
 Does not apply to neutral species.

 .. index:: CORR_CORE_DT

 ``CORR_CORE_DT``    type: ``real*8``    default: ``1.0``
     Pressure correction speed-up parameter α\_T, acting on the temperature contributions.
+Will apply in the core region, except for the nrings outer surfaces.
+See nrings\_for\_no\_speedup\_averaging for details.

     |	See Pressure\_correction\_speed-up.pdf in $SOLPSTOP/doc for a full description.
 Should be roughly equal to corr\_core\_dn above.